r-murphy/nw-gradle/README.md

 Check out the example folder for a more in depth example of a multi-project build with a common utility project, a web project and an ejb module project.

 ## Future Plans / TODO
+- More tests
+- Get EJB EARs working properly
 - Publishing to Maven Central
-- Get EJB EARs working properly
 - default web.xml path in nw-web
 - sda-dd.xml filename configuration
 - Login Modules